openstack/trove/integration/scripts/files/elements/ubuntu-db2/README.md

  New users can either get an IBM ID or click on the "Proceed without an IBM ID".
 User is provided with a registration form which needs to be completed in order to proceed further to download the DB2 Express-C packages.
-After accepting the license agreement, user can download the the DB2 Express-C package (.tar.gz file).
+After accepting the license agreement, user can download the DB2 Express-C package (.tar.gz file).

  There are 2 options for making the DB2 Express-C package accessible to